bsoc-bitbyte/.github/profile/README.md

 To participate in the program, you should meet the following requirements:

-- Must be a student currently enrolled in a recognized educational institution. 🎓📚
+- Must be a student currently enrolled in IIIT Jabalpur. 🎓📚

 - Should have a basic understanding of programming concepts and preferably have some experience with at least one programming language. 💡💻